Home Drinks Do IPA Beers or Hoppy Beers Last Longer?

 Ironically, as author Patrick Dawson explains, a hoppy beer stored for too long may still taste quite bitter.
 As some of the bitter compounds fade with oxidation, other compounds that are more stable will remain and, over time, will oxidize to become bitter.
 The primary bitter compounds in hops are isomerized alpha and beta acids that come from lupulin.
 Alpha acids oxidize quickly and lose their bitterness, converting to other compounds such as trans-2-nonenal, that awful wet-cardboard flavor.

-Over time, the beta acids, which are more stable in the first place, can oxidize into hulupones, a more stable, and bitter compound.
-So, an oxidized and old IPA may seem bitter even though it’s well past its prime, having lost a lot of its taste and having added a lot of bad flavors.
+Over time, the beta acids, which are more stable in the first place, can oxidize into hulupones, a more stable, and more bitter compound.
+Bitterness does not equal preservation!
+This is why a high IBU score doesn’t protect a beer from tasting stale, as it only measures the bitterness, not the preservative qualities and fresh fruity aromas hops.
+So, an oxidized and old IPA may seem bitter but still be well past its prime, having lost a lot of its taste and having added a lot of bad flavors.
 Or, on the other hand, it may be good.
-It all depends.1Dawson, Patrick.
-Vintage Beer: a Taster’s Guide to Brews That Improve over Time.
-Storey Publishing, 2014.
+It all depends.

 It is Possible to Age Certain Hoppy Beers